Not an App

-Creative writing is not an App.
-Book reading is not an App either, but just as children who pass through this program are encouraged to read as many books as are available to them, they are encouraged to write and write often.
+Creative writing is not an app.
+Book reading is not an app either, but just as children who pass through this program are encouraged to read as many books as are available to them, they are encouraged to write and write often.

-Stamping and Creative Writing - The First Phase
+Stamping and Creative Writing

 What will a child think of to write if the child has never written anything before?
 Parents or teachers may need to provide writing suggestions at the start, until each child learns that what to write is as easy to think of as what to say.